-- The job is challenging as you would be competing with analysts at other equity research firms too and would want to keep your best foot forward.
+- This job is challenging as you would be competing with analysts at other equity research firms, too, and would want to keep your best foot forward.

 - In not so good economic conditions getting a job in this field becomes difficult as there is tough competition and job positions are also less.

-- The working hour are comparatively longer than the routine corporate finance jobs and is majorly a deskbound job.
+- The working hour is comparatively longer than the routine corporate finance jobs and is majorly a deskbound job.